How to get lipoma removal covered by insurance?

 1. Why is lipoma not covered by insurance?

-There are chances of lipoma not being covered by insurance as lipoma removal is considered a cosmetic surgery and not a medical surgery.
+There are chances of lipoma not being covered by insurance as lipoma removal is considered a cosmetic surgery, not a medical one.
 You are required to read the terms and conditions of the health insurance carefully.

 2. Is lipoma removal considered surgery?